dv243820/Needleman-Wunsch/README.md

 # Needleman-Wunsch Algorithm

 ## Overview
 Implementation of the Needleman-Wunsch algorithm to find the global sequence alignment.
-Finds the most optimal alignment between two given sequences using dynamic programming.
+Finds the most optimal alignment between two given sequences using dynamic programming. **The output is the two aligned sequences with the final score.** The output matrices are optional.

 ## Compilation